 While fairly expensive compared to other providers, HostMonster’s introductory prices can still be considered affordable.
 Once the first term expires, however, the prices become too high in our opinion.
 So no, we don’t think HostMonster is worth it past the first term.

 HostMonster does use cloud technology to support its virtual private servers, but the company doesn’t offer any actual cloud hosting plans.
 If you’re in the market for a good cloud hosting solution, we recommend you check out DigitalOcean or one of its alternatives.

 HostMonster offers a standard 30-day money-back guarantee on all its hosting plans.
 The policy doesn’t apply to monthly plans or non-hosting services like domain registrations and optional add-ons.

-At the end of the day, HostMonster isn’t a terrible option but there are much better hosting providers out there.
-Sister companies like Bluehost, HostGator and iPage are all cheaper and have more to offer.
+At the end of the day, HostMonster isn’t a terrible option but there are many better-hosting providers out there.
+Sister companies like Bluehost, HostGator, and iPage are all cheaper and have more to offer.
 We suggest looking into some alternatives before you decide to sign up with HostMonster.
 If you need some help with your research, we just so happen to have plenty of hosting reviews that are certain to come in handy so don’t hesitate to check them out.